ubc-library-rc/r-microdata/content/R_example.md

 What do you notice about this plot?

-- Y-axes in A vs B
+- Y-axes in A vs B: Which plot is easier to read?
-- Statistical weights
+- Statistical weights: Does this plot represent the actual age and gender distribution of Canada?
+- Gender breakdown: Which gender identitied are likely underepresented in the data.
+Is this more of a problem in some age gropus than others?
-- Overall participant numbers
+- Overall participant numbers between years
-- Gender breakdown
+- What breakdown would you like to see before analyzing the data?
+Maybe, socioeconomic status, race, or marital stutus?

 Comparing datasets at this broad level allows us to set up our analyses correctly.
 For help on how to account or different sample sizes and other statistical questions, see the <a href="https://www.stat.ubc.ca/how-can-you-get-help-your-data" target="_blank">UBC statistics department.</a>